hossainabid/go-ims/README.md

+# Inventory Management System (IMS)

-# Project Structure
+## Project Structure

-Below is the structure of the `go-ims` (Inventory Management System) project, reflecting its actual layout:
+Below is the structure of the `go-ims` project, reflecting its actual layout:

 ```
 go-ims/